The First 15 Things You Should Check for in a Hotel Room

 Do you know how everything works?

 “A key missing item?
 Instructions on how things work,” says Avery.
 Figuring out how to flip through TV channels or set the alarm can be surprisingly confusing, so ask the hotel staff for help if you’re having trouble.
+Make sure you know the 15 things you should never do in a hotel room.

 Is there an onsite shop?

 No matter how prepared you thought you were, there’s a decent chance you forgot something while you were packing.
-Just in case, check to make sure the hotel can provide what you need, whether it’s free travel-sized toothpaste or aspirin from the lobby’s mini store.
+Just in case, check to make sure the hotel can provide what you need, whether it’s free travel-sized toothpaste or aspirin from the lobby’s mini-store.
 “It’s good if the hotel has a small shop inside it so you don’t need to go hunting around a strange city for basics,” says Goldman.

 Can you use a printer?

 A business center might be the last thing on your mind when you’re on vacation, but it’s a good idea to check for a place to print, says Avery.
 The last thing you want is to be rushing to check out, only to realize your phone won’t load your departure boarding pass.
 In foreign countries where you don’t have cell data, you might also want to print out tickets for attractions.
+Learn more tips about making the most of your hotel stay, from a former hotel inspector.